-There are certain gardening laws you should know about.
+Gardening can be great for your health.
+However, there are certain gardening laws you should know about.
 These include boundary disputes and overhanging branches.
 If you aren’t aware of these complicated issues, you can become at risk of becoming an unwitting criminal!
-If you get to know the garden laws, you may be able to avoid any sort of dispute with your neighbours.
+Get to know the garden laws and you may be able to avoid any sort of dispute with your neighbours.

 7 Gardening Laws You Should Know About

 It can be difficult to abide by garden laws if you didn’t know they existed in the first place.
 Here we list the garden laws you should know about.
 There may be times where you need to take legal advice, but we recommend trying to come to a neighbourly solution first.